Role of hydrogen bonding in charge-ordered organic conductor $\alpha$-(BEDT-TTF)$_2$I$_3$ probed by $^{127}$I nuclear quadrupole resonance: Abstract

 \section{Abstract}

-We present $^{127}$I nuclear quadrupole resonance spectra and nuclear relaxation of $\alpha$-(BEDT-TTF)$_2$I$_3$ that undergoes a charge ordering transition.
-Only one of the two I$_3$ anion sites shows a significant differentiation in the electric field gradients across the first order transition, which shows that the anion-donor hybridization through hydrogen bonding is a secondary contribution to the charge ordering.
+We present $^{127}$I nuclear quadrupole resonance spectra and nuclear relaxation of $\alpha$-(BEDT-TTF)$_2$I$_3$ that undergoes a charge-ordering transition.
+Only one of the two I$_3$ anion sites shows a significant differentiation in the electric field gradients across the first-order transition.
+The charge modulation only in the BEDT-TTF layers can not reproduce; instead, an anion-donor interaction accompanied by hydrogen bonding is necessary.
 The dominating source for the nuclear relaxation is the local libration of the I$_3$ anions, but an anomalous peak is detected just below the transition, as observed by $^{13}$C NMR.